distributed-system-analysis/pbench/doc/INSTALL.md

 # Installation

-**NOTE**: to install `pbench-agent`, use the published instructions at, http://distributed-system-analysis.github.io/pbench/pbench-agent.html#sec-5
+**NOTE**: to install `pbench-agent`, use the published instructions at https://distributed-system-analysis.github.io/pbench/start.html#install.